Cover photo by Felicity Grundlingh.

 Habitat

-Lestes tridens frequents both perennial and seasonal, still-water habitats.
+The Spotted Spreadwing frequents both perennial and ephemeral, still-water habitats.
 They prefer shallow areas of pans, dams and ponds.
-They favour tall emergent or flooded grass but also inhabit areas with sedges and reeds.
-They can often be seen perched on waterlily flowers when they grow close to or amongst the flooded grass.
+The Spotted Spreadwing favours tall emergent or flooded grass but also inhabits areas with sedges and reeds.
+They can often be seen perched on waterlily flowers when they grow close to or among the flooded grass.

 Behaviour

-During the hottest and coolest times of the day they are mostly inactive and spend long periods hanging vertically from emergent grass stems.
-At mid-morning the males are often very active as they chase each other from stem to stem.
+During the hottest and coolest times of the day, Spotted Spreadwings are mostly inactive and spend long periods hanging vertically from emergent grass stems.
+At mid-morning, the males are often very active as they chase each other from stem to stem.
 The females are frequently seen with the males.
 Spotted Spreadwings are easily overlooked.
 Their blue-grey colouration and slender bodies blend perfectly with the grass and glare from the water.

-Most active from September to May, but flies all year at some sites.
-See Phenology below.
+The Spotted Spreadwing is most active from September to May, but flies all year at some sites (See Phenology below).

 Status and Conservation

 Lestes tridens is a rather localised species, but it is often fairly common where it occurs.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-It has adapted to make use of suitable man-made dams and waterholes and is fairly resistant to habitat degradation.
+The Spotted Spreadwing has adapted to utilise suitable man-made dams and waterholes and is fairly resistant to habitat degradation.

 Distribution

-It is native to much of the southern half of Africa, where it is widespread, but localised.
-The distribution spreads through to East and Central Africa and across to parts of West Africa.
+The Spotted Spreadwing is native to much of the southern half of Africa, where it is widespread, but localised.
+Its range also extends to East and Central Africa, and parts of West Africa.
+In South Africa, the Spotted Spreadwing is found in the warmer northern and eastern areas, extending down the east coast to near Mossel Bay.

 Below is a map showing the distribution of records for Spotted Spreadwing in the OdonataMAP database as at February 2020.